 erika Fryklepak, MA, ERYT200, RYT500, YACEP

 Erika Fryklepak is a lead teacher at House of the Gathering Yoga School.
 She is an experienced yoga teacher, having taught over 1,000 hours of yoga and yogic lifestyle classes, workshops, and retreats in a variety of settings including studios, community centers, numerous corporate settings, resorts, and private homes.
-Hilary is a Yoga Alliance Continuing Education Provider.
+Erika is a Yoga Alliance Continuing Education Provider.

 Erika’s practice and teachings are gentle and devotional in nature.
 Profound connection and healing can occur through regular practice of breath work, accessible postures, and integrating yogic thought into daily living.
 She experiences yoga asana as an opportunity to deepen awareness, explore the edge between strength and flexibility, and as preparation — and metaphor — for the spiritual aspects of yoga practice.